Wild orbits and generalised singularity modules: stratifications and quantisation: Generic singularity modules

 \section{Generic singularity modules}

-Here we review and extend a few definitions of~\cite{felder_rembado_2023_singular_modules_for_affine_lie_algebras} from the simple to the reductive case.
-We will also slightly change the terminology, adapting it to the first part of this paper; but please refer to op.~cit. for more details.
+Here we review few definitions of~\cite{felder_rembado_2023_singular_modules_for_affine_lie_algebras_and_applications_to_irregular_wznw_conformal_blocks}, and extend them from the simple to the reductive case: cf.~op.~cit.~for more details (and note that we slightly change the terminology therein, adapting it to the first part of this text.)